psyukthi/feeling-responsive/_posts/2024-10-01-the-power-of-cbt.md

   caption: Cognitive Behaviour therapy
 ---

-!CBT Therapy

-## The Power of CBT: Solving Everyday Psychological Issues

 Cognitive Behavioral Therapy (CBT) is a highly effective form of therapy that helps individuals manage and overcome a variety of psychological issues.
 From anxiety and depression to stress and insomnia, CBT provides practical solutions that can significantly improve one's quality of life.